devlemire/categorizer/README.md

 ### Summary

-In this step we will be rendering the chart and updating the sidebar to list all past charts.
+In this step we will be rendering the active chart.

 ### Instructions